Template for Keeping Track of Payments

 The pros?

-• There is a wide variety of pre-made Excel spreadsheet templates online that can be used for your payment tracking.
+• There is a wide variety of pre-made Excel spreadsheet templates online that can be used for keeping track of payments.
 Some are made by Microsoft, others are designed and downloadable for free by other platforms.
 Here’s an example of 12 free payment templates.
 Find one that’s best suited for your business and its unique needs.

 • As a lot of people use these templates, you have a go-to community you can speak to if you have any questions.
 There are plenty of Microsoft support services and public forums out there.